turmoni/micropython-lib/micropython/lora/README.md

 It's recommended to install only the packages that you need, to save firmware size.

-Installing any of these packages will automatically install the common base package, `lora`.
-However the `lora` package by itself does not contain any complete driver for a LoRa modem chipset.
+Installing any of these packages will automatically also install a common base package, `lora`.

 For more information about how to install packages, or "freeze" them into a firmware image, consult the [MicroPython documentation on "Package